polling-repo-continua/autoGrafana_LFI/README.md

-# autoGrafana_LFI
+# Description:

-A script for automating grapfana LFI CVE Exploitaion, by using a targets list to check the existince of the CVE Instead of testing every single target
+A script for automating grapfana LFI CVE Exploitaion, by using a targets list to check the existince of the CVE Instead of testing every single target with variuos HTTP methods.

-# Usage
+# Usage:

 ```
 ./autoGrafana <Targets List> <HTTP Method>